siberianfox/tinygwiki/JSON-Request-Objects-and-Transaction-IDs.md

   - If the string has CR or LF in it these will returned as well, i.e. the JSON response may span multiple lines.

 - **Special Characters**
-  - The special characters and their JSON wrapping are listed below:
+  - The special characters and their JSON wrappings are listed below:

     <pre>
     !     ctl:"!"     feedhold